dancerj/gitlstreefs/README.md

 # ninja file system #

 ninjafs -- a filesystem that lists ninja build targets, and builds on demand.
+Will return IO error when build fails, you can inspect /ninja.log to see what the error message was.

     $ rm out/hello_world  # for demonstration.
     $ out/ninjafs mountpoint/